adrian154/blog/blogposts/mcmap.md

 # Analyzing the Data

-Finally, we're ready to start dirtying our fingers with some data!
+I woke up on Monday to some good news: the scan was done!
+Finally, we're ready to start dirtying our fingers with some data.
 My concerns about losing responses to my crappy parser turned out to be unfounded, because only 0.7% of the collected hits were recognized as incomplete JSON.
 Anyways, to answer the original question: how many Minecraft servers are out there?
 Drumroll, please...

-<p style="text-align: center; font-size: 2.0em;">166,851</p>
+<p style="text-align: center; font-size: 2.0em;">160,992</p>

 Give or take.
 There's probably some pretty big error bars on that number.
 [Shodan](https://www.shodan.io/) reports a very similar count, while [bStats](https://bstats.org/global/bukkit) says that there are about 175,000 online servers.
 The difference probably represents servers that aren't publicly accessible.